CA23/Simple-Shell/README.md

 # Simple-Shell

-A simple, minimalistic implementation of a shell based using the C language.
+A simple, minimalistic implementation of a shell using the C language.

 Changes made: Implemented the shell using the 'getline()' function in <stdio.h> to read a line of input instead of using malloc() and realloc() with buffer size.